CPF’s youth activities are truly the heart of our programming.

 STEP 2: SCHOOL BOARD LIST OF FINALISTSDeadline: Online submissions must be received by April 2, 2019

-STEP 3: PARENT/STUDENT REGISTRATION To be available January 2019For parents/guardians to complete for students moving on to the provincial concours on May 4, 2019, in Toronto.
-Deadline is April 2, 2019.
+STEP 3: PARENT/STUDENT REGISTRATIONThe deadline to register is April 6, 2019.
+This form is for parents/guardians to complete for students moving on to the provincial concours on May 4, 2019, in Toronto.
+ONLY COMPLETE THIS FORM IF YOUR CHILD HAS WON AT THEIR SCHOOL BOARD FINAL.
 The decision of the judges is final.
 No other ranking, comments or feedback will be given to the participants of our event.
 The judging forms remain the confidential property of CPF Ontario.

 Additional InformationClick on the green titles below to access the following information:

 - Prizes for the provincial concours